 2.3.1 Nitrate

-In this report nitrate is NO3 as nitrogen (NO3N) and for the purposes of this report, unless otherwise stated, the sum of NO3 and NO2 is used to represent NO3 due to minimal contributions of NO2.
+In this report nitrate is NO3 as nitrogen (NO3N) and, unless otherwise stated, the sum of NO3 and NO2 is used to represent NO3 due to minimal contributions of NO2.
 Chapter 5 discusses the NO3 nutrient impairment and the setting of the target concentration of NO3.

-According to Barrios (2011), in his assessment of the nutrient sources of springs discharging to Merritts Mill Pond, the semiconfined condition of the Floridan aquifer across the Dougherty Karst Plain allows for large amounts of local recharge, but also makes the Floridan aquifer especially vulnerable to contamination from activities occurring on the land surface.
+According to Barrios (2011), in his assessment of the nutrient sources of springs discharging to Merritts Mill Pond, the semiconfined condition of the Floridan aquifer across the Dougherty Karst Plain allows for large amounts of local recharge, but also makes the Floridan aquifer especially vulnerable to contamination from activities on the land surface.

 The transmissivity of the Floridan aquifer, a measure of the ease with which water flows through the aquifer, reportedly ranges from about 1,600 to about 1,300,000 square feet per day (ft2/d) (Sever 1965a, b; Hayes et al. 1983; Wagner and Allen 1984).
 The NWFWMD has used a transmissivity value of 108,870 ft2/d when modeling the ground water flow in the Jackson Blue Spring springshed (Bartel 2012).
 The high transmissivities can allow very short ground water transit times and as a result, recharge and nutrient leaching to the Floridan aquifer and transport to spring vents can occur rapidly.